tumble1999/savaslabs.github.io/_posts/2015-04-27-durham-restaurant-time-machine.md

 tags: cartography leaflet durham
 summary: Remember *Another Thyme*? *Kim Son*? *Honey's*?
 The *Know* restaurant and book store?
 As Durham gains more notoriety for its "foodie scene," it's easy to forget restaurants of the past.
 So here at Savas, we've created a Durham restaurant time machine.
 ---
 Remember *Another Thyme*? *Kim Son*? *Honey's*?
 The *Know* restaurant and book store?
-As Durham gains more notoriety for it's "foodie scene," it's easy to forget restaurants of the past.
+As Durham gains more notoriety for its "foodie scene," it's easy to forget restaurants of the past.
 So here at Savas, we've created a helpful [Durham restaurant time machine](http://www.savaslabs.com/durham-restaurants-map).

 <div class="blog-image wrap-left">